nityam2007/nytm-multitools/goal.md

 - **No Sign-up Required** - Use any tool instantly
 - **Open Performance** - Transparent benchmarks
 - **Donation Only** - Supporters = donors, not premium users

+TODO :

+1 - Paraphraser
+  -

+2- PDF toosl : merge , png to pdf , jpg to pdf : all in client mode possibly

+STAGE 3

+An EMBEDE UI : like a endpoint for embeded : all tolls like : /embed/tools/toolname

+where 1 common ui and it alllow to embed on there site a simple way